 - Listening skills

 To start the day, we will discuss some key background material, including principles of adult learning and what the word “trainer” means.

 Personal Best, Professional Best

 Next, participants will learn how to create a professional image.

 During this session, participants will explore what being genuine means.

-Participants will explore the differences between passive, aggressive, manipulative, and assertive behavior.
-They will also consider why assertive behavior is important for a trainer.
+Participants will explore the differences between passive, aggressive, manipulative, and assertive behaviour.
+They will also consider why assertive behaviour is important for a trainer.

 Asking the Right Questions

 This session will focus on open questions, closed questions, and probing.
 Participants will also have an opportunity to practice these skills in an exercise.

 Participants will identify their listening strengths and weaknesses through a quick quiz.
 We will also discuss some ways that participants can improve their listening skills.